TPDCo’s HIV and AIDS Programme for the Tourism Sector

 Background Summary of TPDCo HIV Programme

-The Tourism Product Development Company Ltd (TPDCo) has been given the mandate by the Ministry of Tourism and Entertainment to implement an HIV and AIDS Programme for the tourism sector.
+The Tourism Product Development Company Ltd (TPDCo) has been given the mandate by the Ministry of Tourism to implement an HIV and AIDS Programme for the tourism sector.
 This has been an on-going programme in collaboration with the National HIV/STI Programme (NHP) since 2002 and includes all areas of the HIV and AIDS response.
 The programme includes but is not limited to:

 - Overview of TPDCo’s HIV Programme to managers and senior executives